cakephp/docs/en/views/themes.rst

     //and links to
     app/View/Themed/PurpleCupcake/webroot/css/main.css

-Increasing performance of plugin and theme assets
+Increasing Performance of Plugin and Theme Assets
 -------------------------------------------------

 It's a well known fact that serving assets through PHP is guaranteed to be slower